Free Trial Class

 Chief Instructor · Co-founder

 Training since 1990 in Barbados — a dojo graced by Masters Nakayama and Okazaki themselves.
-ISKF instructor, judge, referee, and examiner.
-Pan American and international competitor.
+Pan American medalist, international competitor, 4× Caribbean Men's Team Kata Champion.

 Sensei Yvonne Perkins